How Long Should a Sermon Be?

 There is debate about how long a sermon should last.
-Church expert Thom Rainer lists 3 dominant opinions on this subject in an excellent blog post:
+Church expert Thom Rainer lists three dominant opinions on this subject in an excellent blog post:

 - 20 to 28 minutes.
-Many argue for keeping a sermon under 30 minutes due to the very limited and short attention span of our culture.
-To keep minds from wandering, it’s argued, you have to be certain to keep your sermons shorter.
+Many argue for keeping a sermon under 30 minutes due to our culture’s limited and short attention span.
+It’s argued that you must be certain to keep your sermons shorter to keep minds from wandering.
 This opinion is the predominant one.

 - 45 to 55 minutes.
 Many believe that to do justice to the text, a sermon should be at least 45 minutes.
 They argue that preaching less than this makes it difficult to deliver an adequate sermon.
 Pastors who advocate longer sermons are diminishing year by year.